redpanda-data/connect/website/docs/components/caches/lfu.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Stores key/value pairs in a lfu in-memory cache.
+Stores key/value pairs in a TinyLFU in-memory cache.
 This cache is therefore reset every time the service restarts.

 <Tabs defaultValue="common" values={[